neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

-Henrik Joreteg's [ode to PWAs](https://joreteg.com/blog/betting-on-the-web) is very informative, but since his post is so long it might cause your [mobile](/tags/mobile) carrier to [throttle your data](https://www.engadget.com/2017/08/22/verizon-video-throttling-net-neutrality-unfair-to-customers/), here is a quick explanation.
+Henrik Joreteg's [ode to PWAs](https://joreteg.com/blog/betting-on-the-web) is very informative, but since his post is so long it might cause your [mobile](/tags/mobile) carrier to [throttle your data](https://www.engadget.com/2017/08/22/verizon-video-throttling-net-neutrality-unfair-to-customers/), here is an explanation that is less long.

 ## PWAs are the future of the mobile web.